jckim930/A--Search-Algorithm/README.md

 # A* Search Algorithm
- A* Search algorithm programmed to solve an 8 tile puzzle.
+ A* Search algorithm programmed with my partner for our Principles of Artifical Intelligence course to solve an 8 tile puzzle.
 The program gives the user the option of selecting the heuristic of their choosing from:

   a.) the number of misplaced tilesManhattan Distance as the heuristic